jpsm83/restaurant-pos-OLD/backlogErrors.md

 promotions - DONE
 orders - DONE

-purchases - getAll and post done and tested
+purchases - add/edit/delete from [purchaseId] is ready for test - check performance with chatgpt

 inventories
 notifications - find out all notifications scenario and update notification routes